fohara/docker-moztrap/README.md

 $ docker run -d --link=mysql:mysql -p 8000:8000 docker-moztrap
 ```

-### Additional Command
+### Adding a User to Moztrap Container

 ``` shell
 $ docker run -it --link=mysql:mysql docker-moztrap /moztrap-add-user.sh user user@localhost qwerty
 ```

-## Simple User Tutorial

-### Some basic steps

-1. Create an environment
-2. Create a product
-3. Create a version
-4. Create a test suit
-5. Create test cases
-6. Create a test run
-7. Run a test and submit its result (Pass/Failed)
+This will add a basic user to the app with a class of 'user', a username set to "user@localhost", and password set to "qwerty".